Skip to main content

 • The url does not support query string parameters.
 To pass custom key value pairs to the WebSocket, make use of Custom Parameters instead.

 • There is a one to one mapping of a stream to a websocket connection, therefore there will be at most one call being streamed over a single websocket connection.
-Information will be provided so that you can handle handle multiple inbound connections and manage the association between the unique stream identifier (StreamSid) and the connection.
+Information will be provided so that you can handle multiple inbound connections and manage the association between the unique stream identifier (StreamSid) and the connection.

 • On any given call there are inbound and outbound tracks, inbound represents the audio Signalwire receives from the call, outbound represents the audio generated by Signalwire for the Call.